Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 Right.

-Well, that's how they were doing everything in this health care plan.
+Well, that's how they were doing everything in this healthcare plan.

-That's the taxes started immediately, the benefits phased in over four to five years, and that's how they got the CBO to lie about this thing being revenue neutral or to come in under a trillion dollars.
+The taxes started immediately, the benefits phased in over four to five years, and that's how they got the CBO to lie about this thing being revenue neutral or to come in under a trillion dollars.

-So about it when does the CBO replace it?
+So when does the CBO reprice it?

 Our debt just went up 40% on Friday.